 |Courtesy of Microsoft|

-I hope that everyone is doing well, feeling good, and sharing her joie de vivre with others in her sphere of influence.
+I hope that everyone is feeling well, doing good, and sharing her joie de vivre with others.

 This week's Wondering Wednesday came from a perplexed wife.
 She and her husband were separated due to his deployment and she wanted to send to her husband a photograph of herself in her underwear.